 Step 5.
 How do I start my vaping journey?

 The easiest way to get started with vaping is to buy a basic beginners vape starter kit.
 One that has automatic batteries and pre-filled e-liquid cartridges, this will simplify the transition away from smoking in the most efficient and uncomplicated way possible.
-We recently put together a list of the top 10 e cig kits that are perfect for beginner vapers.
+(We recently put together a list of the top 10 e cig kits that are perfect for beginner vapers.
+In addition you could also take a look at our “How to start vaping” guide which covers the basic vape products and how to choose one that best suits you.)
 After using your vape pen a few times, you’ll become accustomed to all of its features.
 Many people prefer the simplicity of the automatic e cigarette kit with pre-filled e liquid cartridges as this is a simple and effective substitute to smoking.
 Some may want to move across to the larger scale more advanced and customisation vaporizers so it is advisable to read the reviews on the site for the current best vaping products available in the UK.

 New vapers FAQs

 Some e-cigarettes will have a button located on the vape pen that turns the device on i.e. a manual e cigarette.
 A manual vape pen or e cigarette will only produce vapour if it has been switched on, so if you can’t see a button or know how to turn it on, refer to the instructions that came with your kit.
 The more advisable option for those starting out is the automatic e cigarette which will work automatically once you inhale.
 The act of inhaling will trigger the electronics and start the vaping process which is more what you will be used to as it is similar to regular smoking.